- 110-5-5-19-a035631

 The fonds has been organized into the following series:

-Hindaleah Ratner
+Part of Hindaleah (Hindy) Ratner fonds

 File consists of bulletins from Jennifer Webb to Museum Assistants and Volunteer Associates.
 Bulletins were released weekly.
 They were intended to provide information about interruptions, installations, and other events that would affect tours and instructions given to visitors.
 Bulletin are arranged (with some variation) into sections on people, exhibitions, galleries, publications, residencies, and "other."